exploratum/image_repo_be/README.md

 This API was built with Node.js, Express.js as the server, and PostgreSQL for the database

 The image repository is managed by a server on Heroku.
-User authentication/authorisation, image metadata, and presigned urls are all managed on Heroku.
+User authentication/authorisation, image metadata, and getting presigned urls are all managed on Heroku.
 The server will provide presigned urls that will allow the user to directly upload or download image to or from the repository hosted on AWS S3.

 ## Current features
 - getting list of all images in storage
 - Provide presigned upload urls for user direct upload to AWS S3 (bulk upload)
+- Provide presigned download urls for user direct downlaod to AWS S3 (bulk download)
 - delete existing images (bulk delete)

 ##  future features
-- bulk download
 - mechanism to ensure that image database on the server is fully synchronized with actual images in AWS S3 storage
 - thumbnail size images to be included when requesting image list
 - Multiuser management with private/public images